ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/directives.md

 ## Middleware

-What makes directive with Hot Chocolate very useful is the ability to associate a middleware with it.
+What makes directives with Hot Chocolate very useful is the ability to associate a middleware with them.
 A middleware can alternate the result or even produce the result of a field.
 A directive middleware is only added to a field middleware pipeline when the directive was annotated to the object definition, the field definition or the field.

-Moreover, of the directive is repeatable the middleware will be added multiple times to the middleware allowing to build a real pipeline with it.
+Moreover, if the directive is repeatable the middleware will be added multiple times to the middleware allowing to build a real pipeline with it.

 In order to add a middleware to a directive you could declare it with the descriptor as a delegate.